 Activating a failover

 Sometimes mistakes occur and an instance becomes unusable.
-Thanks to Google Cloud SQL’s high availability configuration options (through the use of failover replica instances), it is extremely easy to failover to the failover replica instance for a master instance.
+Using the high availability configuration options (through the use of failover replica instances), you can failover to the failover replica instance for a master instance.
 Note this process happens automatically if the master instance’s zone suffers an outage.

 $instance = Get-GcSqlOperation -Instance "myfailover" $settingVersion = $instance.Settings.SettingsVersion Invoke-GcSqlInstanceFailover "myfailover" $settingVersion